 Optmyzr is the most established name in PPC optimisation tooling.
 Its budget pacing feature projects monthly spend based on current trajectory and alerts you when campaigns are off pace.
 The strength is in its Google Ads and Microsoft Ads depth, with strong scripting capabilities and rule-based automation.

 The limitation is cross-platform coverage.
 Optmyzr does not natively pace Meta or LinkedIn budgets.
 If your agency runs significant social spend, you will need a second tool to cover the gap.
 Pricing starts around $250/month for smaller accounts and scales with spend under management.
+If Optmyzr is where you are starting your search, our five Optmyzr alternatives that go beyond Google Ads covers the cross-platform options in more depth.

 2. Shape.io (NinjaCat)